paolobertani/microlang/README.md

 **Type detection:**

 ```
-a = typeof b // "string" or "number"
+a = typeof b // "string", "int" or "float"
 ```

 &nbsp;